thecatextremist/hufflib/README.md

 Will find all videoes of formats: mp4, webm, ogg, avi, mov, flv. <br>

 ## Notice:<br>
 Hufflib is not yet uploaded to pypi, for I am choosing to mature Hufflib more before uploading it to pypi.
-So For now, when hufflib is in it's testing stages, just copy the files to your project directory and it will work!
+So For now, when hufflib is in it's testing stages just copy the files to your project directory and it will work!

 ## Examples: